gioconte/SEBC/challenges/labs/1_mysql.md

 2016-11-18 03:45:59 24736 [Note] InnoDB: Shutdown completed; log sequence number 1625977

-2016-11-18 03:45:59 0 [Warning] Using unique option prefix key_buffer instead of key_buffer_size is deprecated and will be removed in a future release.
-Please use the full name instead.
+2016-11-18 03:45:59 0 [Warning] Using unique option prefix key_buffer instead of

+key_buffer_size is deprecated and will be removed in a future release.
+Please use the full name

+instead.
 2016-11-18 03:45:59 0 [Warning] TIMESTAMP with implicit DEFAULT value is deprecated.
+Please use

-Please use --explicit_defaults_for_timestamp server option (see documentation for more details).
+--explicit_defaults_for_timestamp server option (see documentation for more details).
-2016-11-18 03:45:59 0 [Note] Ignoring --secure-file-priv value as server is running with --bootstrap.
+2016-11-18 03:45:59 0 [Note] Ignoring --secure-file-priv value as server is running with --

+bootstrap.
 2016-11-18 03:45:59 0 [Note] /usr/sbin/mysqld (mysqld 5.6.34-log) starting as process 24762 ...
 2016-11-18 03:45:59 24762 [Note] InnoDB: Using atomics to ref count buffer pool pages 2016-11-18 03:45:59 24762 [Note] InnoDB: The InnoDB memory heap is disabled